SNICScienceCloud/technical-training/introduction-to-ssc/README.md

 1. Explain the picture in the tab “Network Topology”
 2. What is the subnet used by the Tenant?
 3. What is the role of the router?
-4. Explain the path of the traffic of the VM to the Internet?
+4. Explain the path of the traffic of the instance to the Internet?
 5. Find out the unique ID of the external network.
 6. What is the name of the OpenStack service handling Networks?